hjoliver/cylc-doc/src/glossary.rst

    runahead limit
    runahead
-      In a :term:`cycling workflow`, the runahead limit determines how far ahead of the oldest :term:`active cycle` the workflow is permitted to run.
+      In a :term:`cycling workflow` the runahead limit determines how far ahead, in :term:`cycle points <cycle point>`, activity can extend beyond the earliest submitted or running tasks.

-      The "oldest active cycle point" is the earliest cycle in the workflow to contain any submitted or running tasks.

       .. seealso::